 The Score deal also was responding to a growing awareness among bankers and regulators of the havoc unleashed when a derivatives trade goes bad.
-The U.S. government bailed out New York-based American International Group Inc. (AIG) partly on concern firms including Goldman Sachs Group Inc. might incur multibillion-dollar losses if AIG failed to make good on derivatives payments.
+The U.S. government bailed out New York-based American International Group Inc. (AIG:US) partly on concern firms including Goldman Sachs Group Inc. might incur multibillion-dollar losses if AIG failed to make good on derivatives payments.

 RBS planned to sell the Score bonds in U.K. currency totaling 130 million pounds.
 Here’s how the deal was supposed to work, according to the bank’s presentation:

 RBS first would estimate its “credit-risk exposures” on derivatives trades with about 230 customers.
 Such risks arise when a lender uses a derivatives contract to bet on interest rates, commodities, currencies and stocks.
 If prices move in the bank’s favor, it effectively creates a debt to the bank -- and the risk that the loser might not pay.
 The credit exposure is the estimated potential profit on all of RBS’s trades with each customer at any point in the deal’s six-year life.